sergio11/tvnexa_androidtv/README.md

 ### Profiles

-Each user on TvNexa can create up to 5 profiles to customize their experience and apply parental control rules.
-Each profile can be optionally protected by a security PIN, which will be required to unlock the profile. 🔒👨‍👩‍👧‍👦✨

-You can personalize your profile avatar 🧑‍🤝‍🧑, set an alias 🆔, and enable options like NSFW to access channels with adult content 🚫👀.
-Additionally, you can utilize more advanced profile management features, such as blocking specific channels 🚫📺 or setting viewing time limits ⏰.
+With **TVNexa**, you can create up to **5 profiles** per account 👨‍👩‍👧‍👦✨.
+Each profile can have its own personalized avatar 🧑‍🤝‍🧑, alias 🆔, and even parental controls! 🔒 Block channels 🚫📺, set time limits ⏰, and manage content restrictions like NSFW 🚫👀.

 <p align="center">
   <img width="700px" src="doc/picture_15.png" />